Master’s in Data Science Programs in Iowa

 As a member of the Midwest Big Data Hub, Iowa State University (ISU) is being particularly aggressive in its quest to become a data science player:

-- Often ranked in the top 20 graduate programs for Statistics by U.S. News & World Report, the university also has an active Department of Computer Science (DCS), with an intriguing Laboratory for Software Design and a number of computational research labs.
-The Midwest Big Data Summer School for Early Career Researchers was born here.
+- The university has an active Department of Computer Science (DCS), with an intriguing Laboratory for Software Design and a number of computational research labs.

 But the University of Iowa (UI) isn’t sitting on its hands!

-- Its multidisciplinary Iowa Informatics Initiative (UI3) is responsible for a large number of informatics programs and research centers.
+- Its multidisciplinary Iowa Informatics Initiative (UI3), which concluded at the end of 2019, was responsible for a large number of informatics programs and research centers.

 - UI3 often partners with the university’s Iowa Social Science Research Center (ISRC) on projects.
 In addition to offering statistical and data consulting, ISRC provides grant support, runs workshops in big data tools, and hosts UI’s data science institute.